milecap/RFR_NS_pipelines/README.md

 			->	SLon
 				->	func

+## Output
+Both the RFR and NS file will create an output folder inside each Sub_n folder.
+Additionaly, running the visualization or statistical analysis will create an output folder in the Subjects_folder that sumarises the statistical outputs.

 ## Contributing
 Please feel free to let me know if you find a bug or suggestions to improve the code/analysis!

 ## License